twhiston/pms-docker/README.md

-# Official Docker container for Plex Media Server
+# Openshift Docker container for Plex Media Server

+Altered version of the plex base to work with openshift

 # plexinc/pms-docker